qonceptual/QwikHttp/README.md

 ### Loading Indicators

+By using the QwikHttpLoadingIndicatorDelegate protocol, you can provide an interface for QwikHttp to show and hide loading indicators during your http requests, allowing you to use any indicator you'd like, but allowing you to set it up and let QwikHttp handle it.

-Simply call the setLoadingTitle Method on your QwikHttp object and an indicator will automatically show when your request is running and hide when complete
+Once the default indicator delegate is set to QwikHttpConfig, Simply call the setLoadingTitle Method on your QwikHttp object and an indicator will automatically show when your request is running and hide when complete

 ```
 QwikHttp("http://api.com", httpMethod: .Get).setLoadingTitle("Loading").send()